nf-core/website/markdown/usage/nf_core_tutorial.md

 nextflow run nf-core/PIPELINE -profile test
 ```

 Note that you will typically still need to combine this with a configuration profile for your system - _e.g._ `-profile test,docker`.
+Running with the test profile is a great way to confirm that you have Nextflow configured properly for your system before attempting to run with real data.

 ### The _nf-core_ launch command
 Most _nf-core_ pipelines have a number of flags that need to be passed on the command line: some mandatory, some optional.
 To make it easier to launch pipelines, these parameters are described in a JSON file bundled with the pipeline.
 The `nf-core launch` command uses this to build an interactive command-line wizard which walks through the different options with descriptions of each, showing the default value and prompting for values.